-This is the crime of taking another person's property through intentional deception, that is by misstating or leaving out an important detail to take advantage of another.
-For the purposes of sentencing, false pretenses is essentially treated the same under Virginia law.
+Larceny by false pretenses is the crime that occurs when one person takes another person's property through intentional deception, that is by misstating or leaving out an important detail in order to take advantage of another.
+For the purposes of sentencing, false pretenses is essentially treated the same as larceny under Virginia law.

 There are four elements to the criminal offense of Larceny by False Pretenses in Virginia that a prosecutor must prove in order for a person to be found guilty of the crime.
 The Commonwealth must first prove that the defendant made a false representation as to a past or current fact.
 Second, the Commonwealth must prove that the defendant intended to defraud the other person by causing that other person to part with both possession of and title to the property.
 Third, the Commonwealth must prove that, because of the false representation, the other person parted with possession and title to the property.
 Last, the Commonwealth must prove that the property had value.

-If the deception involved in a false pretenses case involves a signature to a writing of some kind, the charge is a felony even if the amount is less than $200.
+The second type of false pretenses case is when a forgery occurs, and in these cases the punishments are far more severe than with larceny cases.
+For one, if the deception involved in a false pretenses case involves a signature to a writing of some kind, the charge is considered a felony even if the amount is less than $200.
 The penalty for forgery by false pretenses is also more severe than larceny by false pretenses; it is a Class 4 Felony and if found guilty, a person faces 2 to 10 years in prison and a fine of up to $100,000.How S&R Law Firm Can Help

 If you are facing any type of false pretenses charge, it is in your best interest to avoid going it alone and instead work with a Fairfax criminal defense lawyer.
 We have successfully worked with countless area citizens facing fraud or forgery penalties and have helped many get an improved outcome in court, whether by getting their charges or their punishment reduced.